galaxyproject/SARS-CoV-2/genomics/global_platform/README.md

 ### Import workflow

 Depending on what kind of data you have (RNAseq or ARTIC / single or paired / Illumina or ONT) pick a workflow from [Table 1](#table-1).
-Import workflow into your account as shown below.
+Import the workflow into your account as shown below.

 <div class="custom-block tip">How to import workflow:<br><br>
 	<img src="figs/workflow_import_gif.gif" style="align:middle" /></div>